-Any choices you make now are still provisional; the same applies if a student wishes to change their options post-GCSE results.
-Obviously we very much hope that students will enjoy the courses they start in September.
+Any choices you make now are still provisional; the same applies if a student wishes to change their options post-GCSE results day.
+Obviously, we very much hope that students will enjoy the courses they start in September.
 However, should you realise early in the course that you have made the wrong choice, we will try to facilitate a change provided the request comes within the first few weeks of term.

 Please also be aware that the school may not be able to run subjects if insufficient numbers of students opt for them.

-Block B Block C
+Block A Block B Block C

-German French
+Mathematics German French

-Drama Biology
+Art or Photography Drama Biology

-English Literature Physics
+Music Technology English Literature Physics

 Music Technology History

 Chemistry

-German Drama English Literature Music Technology